edarruiz/ofxsdk/README.md

-# OFX Core
+# OFX SDK
-OFX Core is a .NET Core Implementation for OFX (Open Financial Exchange) file management, such as read, write, parse, import and export to other serializable formats.
+OFX SDK is a .NET Core Implementation for OFX (Open Financial Exchange) file management, such as read, write, parse, import and export to other serializable formats.

 # Objective
-The goal of the OFX Core is to create a level of abstraction to deal with OFX files, offering some tools to hide some of the complexity needed by the defined standard.
+The goal of the OFX SDK is to create a level of abstraction to deal with OFX files, offering some tools to hide some of the complexity needed by the defined standard.

 ## What is OFX - Open Financial Exchange?